-This article will explain the basics of umbrella policies so that you can decide whether they’re right for you.
+This article will explain the basics of umbrella insurance so that you can decide whether they’re right for you.
 It’ll teach you basic concepts such as:

 - What it does and doesn’t cover